overlookmotel/sequelize-definer/README.md

 All options below apply to both `defineAll()` and `defineFromFolder()`.

+Options can also be applied on a model-by-model basis in each model's options, except where noted below.
+Options set on a particular model override the global options.

 #### primaryKey

 Sets the name of the primary key attribute automatically created on all models which have no primary key defined.